Geolicious/OSMroute/README.md

 # OSMrouter
 Find routes using OpenStreetMap data.

-**ATTENTION: The current API of OpenRouteService.org only supports Europe, Asia and Africa!**
+**ATTENTION: The current API of OpenRouteService.org only supports Europe, Asia, Africa and Australia!**

 ## Synopsis